amoksito/Spandoc/README.md

 #### Spandoc: Create Config
 Internal command name: `spandoc_create_config`

-This command creates the *folder settings file*.
-It will copy either the *user settings file* or the *default settings file* to the folder within the currently edited document.
+This command creates the *Current folder settings file*.
+If available, it will copy the *user settings file*, otherwise the *default settings file* to the current folder (with the current document).

 ### Sublime build system